sylvainr/gencode-bigendian/README.md

 # Gencode

+## Endianness

+The original "andyleap" version of gencode at https://github.com/andyleap/gencode does not support Bigendianess at this time.

+Andrey Stepatchev submitted a PR to add that support (see https://github.com/andyleap/gencode/pull/11), but somehow it never made it through.

+This repo is a straight dump from Andrey's PR.

+## Intro

 Gencode is a code generation based data serialization/deserialization system.
 Gencode attempts to both encode/decode fast, and have a small data size.

 Code is generated from a schema that is similar to native Go semantics, though there are a few differences/additions